 Yes No

+[agreed]

 E. Protection of witnesses, and assistance to and protection of victims (articles 24 and 25)

 Does your country take appropriate measures within its means to provide effective protection from potential retaliation or intimidation for witnesses in criminal proceedings who give testimony concerning offences covered by the Convention (art.
 24, para.
 1)?